Weng Weng: 1987–1992: return to obscurity and death

 Peter and Cora Caballes retired from filmmaking circa 1987, and dela Cruz returned to his hometown, under the care of his family.

 1993–present day: posthumous success and aftermath

 After his death, Weng Weng films gained a cult status.
 Details on dela Cruz's life were vague, while some claims have a base in reality, some of it is myth.
 The discoveries about him led to the release of two documentaries Machete Maidens Unleashed!
 (2010) which focuses on Philippine's film during his active years.
 The second one about him, The Search for Weng Weng (2013).
 Both films were well received.

 Research made showed that dela Cruz's films Agent OO and The Cute...
 The Sexy n' The Tiny are lost.
 The U-matic master tape of ABS-CBN Dolphy's The Quick Brown Fox disintegrated upon its last screening.

 Death

-On August 29, 1992, Ernesto dela Cruz, age 34, died in Pasay, of a heart attack due to hypertension.
+On August 29, 1992, one week and a day short of his 35th birthday, Ernesto dela Cruz, age 34, died in Pasay, of a heart attack due to hypertension.

+(According to his nephew, he died of a stroke.)